pcaston/OpenPeerPower.github.io/source/_docs/configuration/packages.markdown

 Packages in Open Peer Power provide a way to bundle different component's configuration together.
 We already learned about the two configuration styles (specifying platforms entries together or individually) on the [adding devices](/docs/configuration/devices/) page.
 Both of these configuration methods require you to create the integration key in the main `configuration.yaml` file.
 With packages we have a way to include different components, or different configuration parts using any of the `!include` directives introduced in [splitting the configuration](/docs/configuration/splitting_configuration).

-Packages are configured under the core `homeassistant/packages` in the configuration and take the format of a package name (no spaces, all lower case) followed by a dictionary with the package configuration.
+Packages are configured under the core `openpeerpower/packages` in the configuration and take the format of a package name (no spaces, all lower case) followed by a dictionary with the package configuration.
 For example, package `pack_1` would be created as:

 {% highlight yaml %}
-homeassistant:
+openpeerpower:
   ...
   packages:
     pack_1: